-Exams: All students will be required to complete 4 exams related to the course material on Blackboard.
-Exams will be available on Blackboard for a select amount of time on the scheduled exam day.
+Exams: All students will be required to complete 4 exams related to the course material on Brightspace.
+Exams will be available on Brightspace for a select amount of time on the scheduled exam day.
 You will have 75 minutes and one attempt to complete the exam.
 Exams cover material since the last exam (not cumulative).

-Written Assignments: All students will be required to submit 2 written assignments related to the course materials.
+Written Assignments: All students will be required to submit written assignments related to the course materials.
 The assignments should be 2 pages in length, 12-point font, double-spaced.
 Please use MLA format to cite reverences.
 MLA stands for Modern Language Association.
 Perdue's library gives a great explanation.
 "MLA format follows the author-page method of in-text citation.
 This means that the author's last name and the page number(s) from which the quotation or paraphrase is taken must appear in the text, and a complete reference should appear on your Works Cited page."
 More information on MLA style citations can be found here at UVM's Howe Library site.
+Students will use the lecture material and primary literature sources to review and discuss course topics.